faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_posts/tutorials/2020-07-07-python-intro.md

 ```python
 model = fdt.DiagnosisModel(model_def, name ='Induction motor')
 ```
 and the API is very close to the Matlab version as described in the documentation.
-For example, to plot the model structure

 <a name="msomtes"/>
 ### Model information, basic plotting, and MSO/MTES